Start your engines, TechCrunch is (virtually) headed to Detroit – TechCrunch

 Thanks to a warm welcome from Miami, our first City Spotlight was a big success.
-We met investors and entrepreneurs who are working on amazing things, and we were proud to share their personal stories on why Miami is the right city for them to live and do business.
+We met investors and entrepreneurs who are working on amazing things, and we were proud to share their personal stories on why Miami is the right city for them to live in and do business.

 Join us on our next (virtual) field trip to Southeast Michigan.
 All lights will be shining on the Motor City.